Rocketloop/assignment-backend-inventory/README.md

 ### Languages and Frameworks

 We are currently accepting submissions for both Python and Node.js/TypeScript.
 If you are planning on using Python to solve the assignment, please make sure to make use of a modern, asynchronous Python framework, such as FastAPI or Sanic.
 If you are planning on using Node.js to solve the assignment, please make sure to use a modern Node.js framework that supports TypeScript.
-In any case, please make sure to use the latest stable version of all
+In any case, please make sure to use the latest stable version of all languages and frameworks used.

 ### Database